 This course is delivered over 16 weeks intensive study (not including any applicable holiday periods) in our training rooms at 182 Macquarie Street, Hobart, TAS, 7000.

-- 3 days a week (Monday, Tuesday & Wednesday) between 9:00am and 3:00pm classroom delivery including simulated training in our SIM lab
+- 3 days a week (Monday, Tuesday and Wednesday) between 9:00am and 3:00pm, including 1 day a week in our SIM lab

 - At least one day a week self-directed learning

-- Up to 4 weeks full time supervised work placement (minimum 120 hours)
+- 4 weeks of full time supervised clinical placement (160 hours)